 - Three scores that best represent your work (smaller formats—e.g. 8 ½” x 11”—are strongly encouraged).

 - Submit recordings of these three works.
 If any are unavailable, recordings of other works should be substituted.
 CDs are the only acceptable format.
 MIDI recordings are acceptable but not encouraged; MP3 or other electronic files will not be accepted.
-Clearly label both the disc and the CD case with your name and work title, and, if applicable, track and movement/section list.
+The disc and the CD case must BOTH be clearly and identically labeled with your name and work title, and, if applicable, track and movement/section list.